Python Turtle - Lesson 2

 8print("Hello Ben")

-Since the flow is sequential, Python will start at line 1 and work its way down to line 8.
+Because the program runs in order (sequential), Python will start at line 1 and go down to line 8, one line at a time.

 Hello Hunter